 Open banking (Open Source API)

-Open banking or as it is also known “open bank data” enables banks whether mobile or traditional to give access and control of a consumer's banking transactions and financial data to other companies using APIs.
-This is done to allow for faster transactions between consumers and companies they are making purchases from.
+Open banking or as it is also known as “open bank data” enables banks whether mobile or traditional to give access and control of a consumer's banking transactions and financial data to other companies using APIs.
+This is done to allow for faster transactions between consumers and the companies they are making purchases from.